brianhigh/big-file-types/Big_Data_File_Formats.md

 > Big Data means data of such volume, velocity, or variety such that the use of
 > special tools and techniques will be necessary in order to manage it effectively.

 For this project, we will focus on Big Data _volume_.
-And how much volume is "Big"?
+So how much volume is "Big"?
 While some consider "Big Data" to mean terabytes (TB) or petabytes (PB) of data, that is simply what is big relative to their experience and resources.
-So, what is big for R users?
+What is big for R users?

 Many statistical software programs, R included, load working datasets into volatile memory (RAM).
 When you import a CSV file into a data frame, that data